fbpx

 View all branches

 Osaka Ohsho may be known for their gyoza but that doesn’t stop them from creating beautiful katsu dishes inside their kitchen!
-Check out their Cheese Curry Katsu.
+We recommend trying their Cheese Curry Katsu.

 Curry Cheese Katsu with steam Japanese Koshihikari Rice and a fluffy egg omelette dome from Osaka Osho